styleguidist/react-styleguidist/docs/Documenting.md

 ## Usage examples and Readme files

 Styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
-Any code block with a language tag of 'js', 'jsx' or 'javascript' will be rendered as a React component with live editable preview.
+Any code block with a language tag of `js`, `jsx` or `javascript` will be rendered as a React component with a live editable preview.

     React component example: